-We aim to teach, enable and encourage our students to develop positive attitudes, good manners, care and respect for others, self-control and the ability and willingness to be accountable for their actions.
+At our private school in Bahrain we aim to teach, enable and encourage our students to develop positive attitudes, good manners, care and respect for others, self-control and the ability and willingness to be accountable for their actions.
 We make our expectations clear to students and we expect them to take responsibility for their behaviour.
 Students have a responsibility to choose the appropriate behaviour.
 Failure to do so does have consequences.

 We are committed to a school environment that is free from any form of harassment, intimidation or bullying.

 We believe that every member of our community has the basic entitlement to enjoy life at school free from the kind of behaviour that is classified as bullying.
 Any member of our community who fails to respect this basic right can expect action to be taken.
 We define bullying as wilful and/or persistent behaviour that results in someone being physically or emotionally hurt, intimidated, frightened or humiliated.
 This includes all incidents of cyber bullying whether via using mobile phones or the internet.

 The ethos of our school is one of care, respect and consideration towards others.
 Aggressive and threatening behaviour does not foster consideration for others and will not be tolerated.